 COVID-19 Updates: We are keeping our staff, clients and their family members safe and healthy.
 Our law firm is 100% operational, available in-person and 24/7 assistance by email and phone.
 Read More

 Posted on April 22nd, 2020

-A radiology report includes complex anatomical and medical terms that radiologists use to describe chest X-rays.
-These terms are often found in a radiology report and are used to describe several different processes in the lungs.
+A radiology report includes complex medical terms that radiologists use to describe chest X-rays.
+These terms are often found in a report and are used to describe several different processes in the lungs.
 You can check out these terms for a more complete review of the asbestos-related pulmonary abnormalities.

 Because of its affordability, tensile strength, and resistance to heat and chemical damage, asbestos has been used in the making of more than 3,000 industrial applications or products.
 These products contained the mineral in proportions ranging from 1% to almost 100%, depending on the particular use.
 After inhalation, asbestos fibers can easily enter the lungs and become trapped in the tissue where they cause a chronic persistent inflammatory process as they cannot be removed.

 The inhalation of asbestos fibers may lead to a number of pulmonary disorders that can be divided into:

 Workers who handled several different asbestos materials in order to make these products, and veterans who have been exposed to these dangerous products through their military service, should inform their physicians of their exposure history and any symptoms.
 A thorough physical exam, a chest X-ray, and lung function tests are necessary to complete a diagnosis.
 The chest radiograph is the basic tool used to help diagnose - or rule out - the causes of shortness of breath, persistent cough, or chest pain - the most common signs of asbestos exposure.
 Interpretation of the chest X-ray may require the competency of a B-reader who is certified in reading chest X-rays for asbestos-related illnesses by the National Institute for Occupational Safety and Health.